trailblazer/trailblazer/README.md

 [Learn more.](http://trailblazer.to/gems/operation/policy.html)

+## Pipetree

+The operation code is not supposed to be procedural, but in form of a function pipeline.
+You can still write procedural code with stacked methods calls where ever you want, e.g. in `process`.

+However, a much smarter way to chain logic is to use the *pipetree*.

 ## Views

 View rendering can happen using the controller as known from Rails.
 This is absolutely fine for simple views.